 This limits the percentage of the paint industry’s contribution to the gross domestic product of the country.

-The absence of an efficient regulatory practice also increases the emergence of new industries and this reduces the standard of products and frustrates rapid development.
+The absence of an efficient regulatory practice also increases the emergence of new industries and thus reduces the standard of products and frustrates rapid development.

 2) ACCESS TO FACILITIES